QEC-pages/dist-m4ri/introduction.md

 ## Documentation
-The document for this package is available at [https://qec-pages.github.io/dist-m4ri/](https://qec-pages.github.io/dist-m4ri/)
+The document for this package is available at [https://qec-pages.github.io/dist-m4ri/](https://qec-pages.github.io/dist-m4ri/).
+The package is hosted on [github](https://github.com/QEC-pages/dist-m4ri)

 This file (`introduction.md`) is used as the main page for the doxygen documentation.